hiking Quilotoa Loop, Quilotoa Lake, Laguna Quilotoa, grass, crater lake ecuador, mountains, clouds, sky

 The main street in Sigchos Ecuador

 There are multiple ways to hike to Ecuador’s top attraction, but most plan for 3 days.
 The standard trek route is from North to South and begins in the village of Sigchos and ends in Quilotoa Village.
-Alternatively, the “reverse route” is hiked from the crater lake to Sigchos.

-Some say that the reverse route is easier since it starts at the Quilotoa Crater Lake that has a staggering elevation of 12,841 ft.
-The trail ends in Sigchos which has a significantly lower elevation of 9,265 ft .
+Some say that the reverse route is easier since it starts at the Quilotoa Crater Lake which has a staggering elevation of 12,841 ft.
+The trail ends in Sigchos which has a significantly lower elevation of 9,265 ft.
 However, the trail ascents and descents day by day, so there really isn’t a very notable difference.
-The standard route finishes at the Quilotoa Crater, so makes for a superb finale.

 When to Hike the Quilotoa Loop & Altitude Tips